canjs/canjs/docs/can-canjs/canjs.md

 __Flexible Pieces__

 If you can't find what you need, you can build it!
 CanJS has all of its inner workings exposed and documented.
-This makes integrating other technology (like [react-view-model React] and [can-kefir Kefir]) streams non DOM APIs (like [guides/recipes/cta-bus-map Google Map] and [guides/recipes/canvas-clock Canvas]) straightforward.
-CanJS also comes with a wide variety of low-level JavaScript and DOM APIs:
+Integrating other technology (like [react-view-model React] and [can-kefir Kefir] streams) and non-DOM APIs (like [guides/recipes/cta-bus-map Google Map] and [guides/recipes/canvas-clock Canvas]) straightforward.

 Useful low-level APIs: